Nicole Douglas

-Nicole Stephanie Douglas (born 31 July 2000) is an English professional footballer who plays as a forward or midfielder.
-She previously played for Arizona State University, as well as the England under-17 and under-19 national teams.
+Nicole Stephanie Douglas (born 31 July 2000) is an English professional footballer who plays for 1. deild kvenna team Grótta.
+She previously played for Arizona State University, Washington Spirit, London City Lionesses, and DC Power FC, as well as the England under-17 and under-19 national teams.

 Early life

-Douglas was born 31 July 2000 in London.
+Douglas was born on 31 July 2000 in London.
 She attended St Paul's College and Arizona State University.

-She has a twin brother George.
-As four-year-olds the twins appeared on a UK episode of Supernanny.

 College career

 Douglas graduated as Arizona State's all-time leading scorer after she broke a two-decade-old record of 50 goals.
 She finished her career at Arizona State with 60 goals.
 In 2021, she was named to the All-Pac-12 Conference First Team and as a third-team All-American, the program's first since 2002.

 Club career

 Douglas was selected 26th overall in the 2023 NWSL Draft by Washington Spirit.

-On 23 January 2024, it was announced that Douglas was joining Women's Championship side London City Lionesses on a free transfer.
+On 23 January 2024, it was announced that Douglas would join Women's Championship side London City Lionesses on a free transfer.

-On 1 November 2024, Douglas signed a contract with DC Power FC ahead of the inaugural USL Super League season.
+On 1 November 2024, Douglas joined DC Power FC ahead of the inaugural USL Super League season.

+In early 2026, Douglas signed for Grótta in 1. deild kvenna, Iceland's second-tier women's football league.
+She made her club debut in an Icelandic Women's Football League Cup match on 18 March 2026.